zestyroxy/evulving/_posts/2018-12-17-girl-power.markdown

 **Janelle Monáe** - What a powerhouse.
 Janelle is the kind of woman I want to be.
 I’m not sure what that means yet, I am just starting to figure out what I see in her.

 Don’t know what I’m talking about?
-Watch her music video Pynk.
+Watch her music video *Pynk*.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/PaYvlVR_BEc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 I feel thankful for these strong women I was able to watch and emulate.
 Without them, I would not have known it wasn’t okay for men to grab my ass.
 I may not have thought being a girl was cool and I probably wouldn’t accept myself as much as I do today.